Autodesk Forma / ACC Power BI Integration Guide

 Frame’s Integration Approach

-Frame takes a different approach by connecting directly to your Autodesk Construction Cloud projects through our ACC App Catalog integration.
-Your original BIM files never leave your Common Data Environment (CDE)—Frame only accesses the model translation data, ensuring your source files remain securely within ACC.
-We automatically generate clean, structured datasets ready for Power BI, and provide ready-to-use dashboard templates so you can start analyzing your projects immediately.
+Frame takes a different approach by connecting directly to your Autodesk Forma / Autodesk Construction Cloud projects through our Autodesk integration.
+Your original BIM files stay in your Common Data Environment (CDE).
+Frame accesses the model data needed to prepare reports, keeps the source workflow inside Autodesk, and generates clean, structured datasets ready for Power BI.

 What Frame Provides for Power BI